I SAVE FELV CATS

 I save Feline Leukemia Virus (FeLV) cats from euthanization

 Unfortunately information about the FeLV virus is very skewed and misunderstood.
 Due to this, FeLV cats are not successfully adopted.
 And a lot are euthanized for no reason.
 It is a false belief that these cats are in pain and will live a life of suffering.
 This is an absolutely false statement!

 I do not work with volunteers and I fund everything myself.

 MONTHLY CAT FOOD COST

 VET COSTS 2019

 Maybe you want to foster instead?
-Fostering is very helpful for us because it helps us to build a team that will care for the cats.
+Fostering is very helpful because it helps me to build a team that will care for the cats.
 In addition a lot of our cats come from bad backgrounds and they have not had any socializing and fosters can definitely help to socialize these cats.
-Unfortunately, we don’t also have the time to give each and every cat the one-on-one they need, because we spend most of our days cleaning litter boxes, washing blankets, driving the cats to the vet, feeding.
-We do however make sure to give them some playtime each and every day.
+Unfortunately, I don’t also have the time to give each and every cat the one-on-one they need, because I spend most of my days cleaning litter boxes, washing blankets, driving the cats to the vet, feeding.
+I do however make sure to give them some playtime each and every day.
 Play time is so important to stimulate their senses, and provide them with exercise, especially since they cannot go outside.